ITIL 4 Practice Manager (PM) general notes

 PRM practice guide § 2.2.1.

-Montoring and event management uses the terms as well.
+The monitoring and event management practice also uses the terms, though in a slightly different way.
 Event management is reactive when it uses monitoring to respond to events after an impact on the service or service component has occurred; proactive when it analyses non-impacting events (past and current) to identify a potential future impact.

 MEM practice guide § 2.2.